Riley Greene Player Props: Tigers vs. Guardians

 Riley Greene At The Plate

-- Greene leads Detroit with a slugging percentage of .377, fueled by seven extra-base hits.
+- Greene leads Detroit with 37 hits and an OBP of .329, plus a team-best slugging percentage of .387.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.